MaheerH/SOAP-generator-using-Biobart/README.md

 ### **Demo Features**
 - **Interactive Interface:** Simple text input box for doctor–patient dialogues
-- **Real-Time Generation:** Uses the fine-tuned BioBART model to generate SOAP-formatted summaries
 - **Consistent Output Structure:** Always produces the four sections — *S, O, A, P*
-- **Cloud-Hosted:** Runs entirely on Hugging Face Spaces (no GPU setup or installation needed)
+- **Cloud-Hosted:** Runs entirely on Hugging Face Spaces, no GPU setup or installation needed

 ### **How It Works**
 - The app is powered by **FastAPI** backend logic, wrapped inside a simple **Gradio interface**.